 Using the PainSense app is very easy, you can get into it within a couple of days from starting using it and you find every time you go back onto it it's very simple.
 It puts me in control, if like me you have been told, 'there's not much more we can do in the way of treatment, now we want you to learn how to manage your pain yourself,' then this is an excellent way of doing it.
-I can see by filling in all the assessment tools, by filling in the diary, that I do have an odd few bad patches but in general the things that it suggests I do when I have had an assessment are gradually helping me to get that little bit more in control and manage it myself.
-It's very personal to you.
-I do like talking to a person, but this is a really good stand-in; this comes a very close second.
-And it's monitoring me when there is no person around.
+I can see by filling in all the assessment tools, by filling in the diary, that I do have an odd few bad patches but in general the things helping me to get that little bit more in control and manage it it's monitoring me when there is no person around.